We're told as journalists that every story should be about only one thing, but I'm going to break that rule and make this story about two things:

 I was lucky enough to be selected for a spot in a course called Entrepreneurial Journalism: a summer's-long course at CUNY's Graduate School of Journalism, and thanks to yet more smart people, came up with the idea of a journalism website where I would report on stories about the Delaware River and its watershed.

 Voila: Delaware Currents.
-My first website -- and my great logo -- were designed by David Dann, a friend from newsroom days and suddenly I'm hard at work and have been for the past five and a half years.
+My first website -- and my great logo -- were designed by David Dann, a friend from newsroom days and suddenly I'm hard at work and have been for the past eight years.
 Though, truthfully, I haven't made much of a living!

 I have "discovered" the Delaware River Basin Commission, which has authority for the water quality and quantity of the Delaware main stem.
 I have learned that there is an unusual opportunity for the Delaware to get some real love in the grants provided by the William Penn Foundation to the many environmental groups that are working to help get the Delaware and all its tributaries clean.
 It's also funding the study of the river by academics and students.